cfrederick23/cfrederick23.github.io/index.markdown

 ## [Databases](./enhancement-three.html)
 Implemented a SQLite database to provide robust data management and security features, replacing the less efficient in-memory storage solution.

-# Watch My Code Review
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Y4NkDoMdmSQ?si=N7-SUjTGfKBjds-H" title="Code Review" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This code review video provides insights into the initial state of the project, discussing the existing features and identifying areas for improvement.
-It sets the stage for the enhancements detailed in this ePortfolio, highlighting how each contributes to the overarching goals of demonstrating advanced competency in computer science.

 # Connect With Me
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/cfrederick23) or visit my [GitHub](https://github.com/cfrederick23) profile to see more of my projects.
 For more information or to discuss my work, please contact me at [christopher.frederick@snhu.edu](mailto:christopher.frederick@snhu.edu).